matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 [message flow drawing]

-For establishing these connections, let's have a look at the `core` namespaces on both server and client, starting with the client:
+For establishing these connections, let's have a look at the `core` namespaces on both server and client, starting with the **[client](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/core.cljs)**:

 ~~~
 (ns example.core